USS Barnwell: History

 At the work's conclusion, Barnwell embarked over 1,800 troops and took on a cargo of 15,000 mailbags.
 Underway on 14 July, Barnwell proceeded via Eniwetok and Ulithi to the Philippines.
 After delivering passengers and mail to both Guinan Harbor on Samar and Tacloban on Leyte, the attack transport sailed for the Admiralty Islands on 10 August.
 She reached Manus on the 14th and, while disembarking the rest of her troops there, received word of the war's end.
 Departing Manus on the 16th, she touched briefly at Ulithi before continuing on to New Caledonia.
-At Noumea, she took on more cargo and embarked part of a Construction Battalion (or "Seabee").
+At Nouméa, she took on more cargo and embarked part of a Construction Battalion (or "Seabee").
 Early in September, she picked up the rest of the "Seabees" and their gear at Espiritu Santo in the New Hebrides.
 From there, the attack transport set sail for the Philippines.
 At Lingayen, she embarked an Army medical unit bound for occupation duty in Japan.
 She then set sail for Sasebo on 20 September.

 Barnwell made one more troop lift for the Army, a round-trip voyage from Japan to Lingayan and back, in October.
 Then, after touching at Kure and Hiroshima, Barnwell sailed to Guam, entering Apra Harbor on 30 October.
 Assigned to the "Magic Carpet" fleet on 23 October, Barnwell departed Guam with returning servicemen on the last day of October.
 Bound for San Francisco at first, she received orders diverting her to Seattle while en route, and Barnwell made that port on 12 November.
 For the remainder of 1945, she operated in coastwise service, visiting Seattle, Washington; Portland, Oregon; as well as San Francisco and San Pedro.
 Released from such tasks on 15 January 1946 by the arrival of USS American Legion (APA-17), Barnwell left California soon thereafter on her way to the east coast to be deactivated.